 SHPO staff is currently writing the first draft of the plan using the information gathered from the meetings and the survey.

 The public will have an opportunity to comment on the draft once it is completed.
 Sign up on the Oregon Heritage News Listserv to get updates on the planninc process and to learn about other Oregon Heritage programs and news related to heritage work.

 Please contact Ian Johnson, Associate Deputy State Historic Preservation Officer, at (971) 718-1137 or email@example.com with any questions or comments.

 More about Oregon Heritage and the Oregon SHPO

 Oregon Heritage, a Division of Oregon State Parks, includes the Oregon State Historic Preservation Office (SHPO).
 The Oregon SHPO locally administers National Park Service (NPS) programs created by the National Historic Preservation Act of 1966, as amended, including the identification and designation of historic properties and archaeological sites; tax and grant programs; and the Certified Local Government Program (CLG), a partnership program between local jurisdictions and the state and federal government.
 The SHPO office is funded in part through a grant from NPS.
 The SHPO also coordinates closely with Oregon Heritage programs, including the Oregon Heritage Commission and Main Street program, Cemetery Commission, and various grant and technical assistance programs.
 See the current 2018-2023 Oregon Historic Preservation Plan.

-Please submit information about these property types through our online survey form.
+Please share information about properties through our online survey form.

 May is Historic Preservation Month!
 Oregon Heritage wants to help you celebrate preservation in your community.
 The following tools are available to you: